Unit 2 Ferry Wharf

 Portslade, East Sussex

-Five tips are needed for effective leadership.
+Five tips are needed for effective leadership:

-- Using the right styles; Make sure a range of leadership styles are used for the right situation to get the best out of your performance and that of your team.
+Use a range of leadership styles are used for the right situation to get the best out of your performance and that of your team.

-- The Four S’s; make sure you build self-awareness, social awareness, self-confidence and support of others through understanding.
+You should build self-awareness, social awareness, self-confidence and support of others through understanding.

-- Having self-control and practising this to avoid negatively impacting your team.
+Practise this to avoid negatively impacting your team.

-- Practice makes perfect; make sure you regularly use new leadership styles, approaches, and behaviours and make sure you get feedback from your team about your performance.
+Make sure you regularly use new leadership styles, approaches, and behaviours and make sure you get feedback from your team about your performance.

-Graeme Yell believes that it’s self-awareness and self-control that are woefully missing in leaders today.
+Graeme Yell believes that it’s self-awareness and self-control that are sadly missing in leaders today.
 To overcome this, leaders need to cope with the new demands of pressure to improve performance.
 They need to make sure they have flexibility in the styles they use, have an approach where they adapt to the demands set before them, and personalise their approach to their specific people.

 Leaders today should be able to display self-awareness and understand how they come across to others and manage this appropriately in situations, making sure they show resilience in dealing with the consequences of a tough decision.
 In conclusion, leaders today need to possess the right skills to perform at their best, making sure they work on the biggest pitfalls of lacking self-awareness or self-control.
-Not having this ability leads to detrimental effects since they won’t have a clear picture of how they appear to others.
+Not having this ability leads to harmful effects since they won’t have a clear picture of how they appear to others.
 Then this can lead to unintended consequences or the tendency to ‘blow their top’ when the pressure is on.